LS-kcl/aphasia-dashboard/readme.md

 # Doing
-- Create views for external API calls
+- Learn how to create react cards to be displayed for each set
+- Learn how to create pages and redirect in react
+- Implement image selection to add images to sentences
+- Implement GTTS on frontend

 # To-do (before next set of office hours):
-- Implement image selection to add images to sentences
 - Try to implement AI image generation into image selection
 - Host site on heroku
 - Write up quick draft of report for feedback